 Deity V-Mic D4 Duo Microphone Mini

 The Deity 2-way microphone is a practical accessory for your camera.
-It captures audio from both the front and back, allowing you to narrate and film simultaneously.
+It captures audio from the front and back, allowing you to narrate and film simultaneously.
 Additionally, you can disable the back microphone if needed.
 The separate audio signals enable convenient post-production editing.

 This is usually the mic I use when filming family stuff.